popeindustries/buddy/README.md

 See [node.js modules](http://nodejs.org/api/modules.html) for more info on modules.

 ***NOTE***: `require` boilerplate needs to be present as a browser global property to enable runtime module initialization.
 It is necessary to include a copy of [simpler-browser-require](https://github.com/popeindustries/simpler-browser-require) (npm: simpler-browser-require), or set the `boilerplate` target flag to have it included automatically.

-#### "LAZY" MODULES

-When run with the `--lazy` flag, **buddy** supports storing js modules as strings which are only evaluated on first `require('module')` call.
-This can significantly speed up application startup time for large bundles, especially on mobile devices.

 ### EXAMPLES